Dablclub/etherstart/module-2/5-send-eth-transaction.md

 Now, let’s create a transaction.
 Wagmi has the perfect hook that will allow us to quickly set up a form that accepts an address and an amount value.
 We can pass these variables to the hook, and it will prompt our users for confirmation upon hitting the submit button of the form.

-We will create a modal component using shadcn/ui’s Dialog, alongside other components:
+We will create a modal component using shadcn/ui’s Dialog, alongside other components.
+For this, we first need to install the required shadcn/ui components, using shadcn/ui's cli:

+`npx shadcn@latest add dialog input label`

+Then create our new sendEthModal component:

 `/src/components/web3/sendEthModal.tsx`